 Climate, Wildlife, and Justice in the Build Back Better Act

 However, the Build Back Better Act faces several hurdles — in the Senate and then back in the House — before it can become law.
+Currently, the bill is pending action in the Senate.
 This is a crucial period to show support for provisions that restore nature, reduce emissions, and build healthy communities.
 Below, you’ll find highlighted programs in the legislation passed by the House that National Wildlife Federation hopes to see included when this legislation becomes law.
 You can lend your voice to push Congress to get these items over the finish line by clicking here.

 The Build Back Better Act represents the most significant federal investment in climate action in U.S. history, putting us on the path to meet the country’s international commitment to reduce emissions by 52% by 2030.
 It does this through a combination of tax credits to help deploy clean energy, support for communities transitioning to clean energy, and natural climate solutions, all of which will result in quality jobs, with a focus on communities that need these investments most.